Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Structure theorem of extra tame maps

-The map $\bar{f}$ is extra tame and: \begin{itemize} \item $\Sinf=\Sigma$ and $\bar{f}|_{\Sinf}=f$, so there is no bound on the first returning time of the boundary components of $\Sinf$; \item $\Sper$ is the union, for every copy of $H$, of a disk with three punctures.
-The first returning time of a component of $X$ is the same as the first returning time of the boundary component of the copy of $H$ in which $X$ is contained, so also these are unbounded; \item $S_0$ is the union, for every copy of $H$, of an annulus with a point removed from the boundary, and again there is no uniform bound on the first returning times of components of $S_0$. \end{itemize}
+\item $\Sper$ is the union, for every copy of $H$, of a disk with three punctures.
+The first returning time of a component of $X$ is the same as the first returning time of the boundary component of the copy of $H$ in which $X$ is contained, so also these are unbounded;

+\item $S_0$ is the union, for every copy of $H$, of an annulus with a point removed from the boundary, and again there is no uniform bound on the first returning times of components of $S_0$. \qedhere \end{itemize}

 \end{proof}